lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - the receiver MUST start a process to assemble a new SCHC Packet with that Rule ID and DTag value pair.
   That process MUST only examine received SCHC F/R messages with that Rule ID and DTag value pair and MUST only transmit SCHC F/R messages with that Rule ID and DTag value pair.
 - the receiver MUST start an Inactivity Timer.
-It MUST initialise an Attempts counter to 0.
+It MUST initialize an Attempts counter to 0.
-  It MUST initialise a window counter to 0.
+  It MUST initialize a window counter to 0.

 In the rest of this section, "local W bit" means the least significant bit of the window counter of the receiver.

 On reception of any SCHC F/R message, the receiver MUST reset the Inactivity Timer.

-Entering an "acceptance phase", the receiver MUST first initialise an empty Bitmap for this window, then
+Entering an "acceptance phase", the receiver MUST first initialize an empty Bitmap for this window, then

 - on receiving a SCHC Fragment or SCHC ACK REQ with the W bit different from the local W bit, the receiver MUST silently ignore and discard that message.